odkr/cgi-runas/README.md

 ## Operation

-*cgi-runas* checks if the script file pointed to by the environment variable `PATH_TRANSLATED` is secure, gets the UID and the GID of its owner, changes its effective UID and its effective GID to that UID and that GID, cleans up the environment and the executes the actual CGI handler.
+*cgi-runas* checks if the script file pointed to by the environment variable `PATH_TRANSLATED` is secure, changes its effective UID and its effective GID to the UID and the GID of the script's owner, cleans up the environment and then executes the actual CGI handler.

 ## Security